 You can build only the x86 target by passing

 BuildingTo build everything on Linux invoke scons as:

-scons build=debug libgl-xlibAlternatively, you can build it with GNU make, if you prefer, by invoking it as
+scons build=debug libgl-xlibAlternatively, you can build it with meson with:

 To profile llvmpipe you should build as